What to Expect on a Big Island ATV Tour at Aloha Adventure Farm

 If you are doing the Big Island ATV tour, you are NOT allowed to take photos while operating the ATV.
 That means no selfies or taking photos of other people riding their ATVs.

 That’s the main reason why the photo package is worth it.
-It’s only $40 and you get access to all the photos of your tour.
+It’s only $40, and you get access to all your tour photos.
 So, if you are doing this as a group, you can share the cost of the photo package.

 The tour guide made sure to get photos of everyone on the tour riding their ATVs and at the different stops in the jungle.